ubermanu/tomate/README.md

 * Select a working duration.
 * Once the timer expires a sound is played, and a notification pops.
-* Select a pause duration.
+* Take a break.
-* Once the timer expires, repeat the process.
+* Repeat the process.

 ### Credits